TABLE OF CONTENT

 Best time to go to Vietnam

-Central Vietnam, home to Hue, Danang, and Hoi An, has a dry season from January to August, with hot temperatures around 30°C (86°F).
+Hue, Da Nang and Hoi An are located in central Vietnam, where temperatures stay around 30°C (86°F) during the dry season, which lasts from January to August.
 The most pleasant weather is from February to May.
 The rainy season, from September to December, brings heavy rainfall and potential flooding, especially in October and November.

 Southern Vietnam has a dry season from December to April, with hot and humid conditions and temperatures around 25-35°C (77-95°F).
 The rainy season, from May to November, is characterized by brief, intense afternoon downpours, but temperatures remain high.
 The best time to visit South Vietnam is from November to April, during the dry season.